Question & Answer #1

 In addition, there is a physiologic concern about long-term suppression of bone formation.
 Ideally, we would treat all high-risk patients with drugs that stop bone resorption and also improve bone formation, but such drugs belong to the future.
 Currently, there is some emerging evidence of harm after 5 years of bisphosphonate treatment; to date the incidence of serious side effects is less than 1 in 1,000, but the risks beyond 10 years are unknown.
 If we are uncertain about long-term safety, we should follow the principle of primum non nocere.
 Only further investigations will settle the debate about prolonged use.”3

 Remember that the above opinion is from someone who operates within the confines of Mainstream Medicine.
-When thinking and operating outside of its one-sided parameters, it is obvious that no drugs are necessary to reverse osteoporosis, as so many have already done following the Save Our Bones Program.
+When thinking and operating outside of its one-sided parameters, it is obvious that no drugs are necessary to reverse osteoporosis, as so many have already done following the Osteoporosis Reversal Program.

 Keep asking questions!

 I am 56 and according to my last bone density report I am now borderline osteoporosis.
 My question is concerning exercise.
 How do I know if I am doing enough to help reverse my scores?
 I realize that taking supplements and eating an alkaline diet is also part of the answer.
 I’m sure that any amount of exercise is better than no amount of exercise but I want to know what to do to make a difference that’s noticeable the next time I have my bone density test.

 Excellent question!
 Targeted exercises are crucial to preventing fractures and to maximize your bone-building endeavour.